rentalutions/elements/README.md

 ## TODO:

-- move all variables into styled components theme provider so they can be overwritten easier
+* move all variables into styled components theme provider so they can be overwritten easier

+## Contributing

+#### Make sure you align your contribution with the Style Guide

+1. Submit a PR
+2. On approval, merge into master
+3. Pull master locally.
+4. `npm version <major|minor|patch> -m "tell us about the change"`
+5. `git push origin master && git push origin v<version-npm-gives-you>`